LivacoNew/CrabFetch/README.md

 - [ ] Command line arguments for Version & Custom config
 - [x] Check for running Linux + All required commands are indeed present
 - [x] Rename all variables to include data types

-## Credits
-- [NeoFetch](https://github.com/dylanaraps/neofetch) for being a good source on where to find hardware info in Linux.